Axvser/MinimalisticWPF.Controls/README.md

 - [Button](#Button)
 - [ProgressBar](#ProgressBar)
-- ¡­¡­ Under development

 ---

-## ¢ñ Button
+## Button

-Just set the dependeny properties and your buttons will look different in different themes
+Use the following template to set the appearance of your buttons
-- With theme switching effects
-- Has hover effects

 ```xml
 <Style TargetType="mn:Button" x:Key="ButtonWithDynamicTheme">